 National Immunization Poster Contest

-Each provincial/territorial winner receives a science experiment kit, plus books about immunization and microbes.
+Each provincial/territorial winner will receive a science kit, books, and art materials.

 Rules for poster submission:

 - The contest is open to Grade 6 students registered in a Canadian school in the 2018-2019 school year.

 - Poster submissions must be on paper size 11x17, landscape format.

 - Please ensure that each poster has its own entry form, glued to the reverse side of the poster, clearly identifying the school, teacher, and student.
 All forms must be signed by a parent/guardian (giving permission to reproduce the winning posters and winners’ names.

 - Mail posters flat to: National Immunization Poster Contest, c/o Canadian Public Health Association, 404-1525 Carling Avenue, Ottawa, Ontario K1Z 8R9.

 - Entries must be postmarked no later than October 12, 2018 at 5:00 p.m.
 (Eastern Time).

 - All original paper artwork submitted to the contest will be retained by Immunize Canada.
 Winning artwork will be reproduced and displayed at the Canadian Immunization Conference in Ottawa, Ontario from December 4-6, 2018.

 Submitted posters will be judged on the following 3 criteria: